 These banks finance people for self-employment, industries, small-scale units, and home finance.

 Between 1982-1990, the government established several specialised banking institutions with specific requirements for sectors like agriculture, foreign trade, housing, and small-scale industries.
 And the evolution of financial services in India began with noteworthy financial institutions like:

 - NABARD (National Bank for Agriculture and Rural Development,1982) to support agricultural activities

 - EXIM Bank (Export-Import Bank of India, 1982) to promote export and import

 - National Housing Bank (1988) to finance housing projects

 - SIDBI (Small Industries Development Bank of India, 1990) to fund small-scale industries

-Payments banks is a newer genre of banks conceptualised by the RBI in 2014 to operate on a smaller scale with minimal credit risk.
+Payments banks are a newer genre of banks conceptualised by the RBI in 2014 to operate on a smaller scale with minimal credit risk.
 The main objective was to advance financial inclusion by offering banking and financial services to the unbanked and underbanked segments.

-Payments banks come with certain limitations like they can accept deposits of only up to ₹2 lakh per customer and can’t issue loans or credit cards.
+Payments banks come with certain limitations they can accept deposits of only up to ₹2 lakhs per customer and can’t issue loans or credit cards.
 However, they can offer both current and savings accounts, issue ATM and debit cards, and offer net banking and mobile banking.
 The convenience of making online payments through mobile apps marked the evolution of e-banking in India.